insanitywholesale/inherently.xyz/content/_index.md

 If you want to read more about me, you can read the [about page]({{< ref "about" >}}) that includes my background.

 ## Skills
-- Go, Java, Bash and other languages
+- Go, Java, SQL, Bash and other languages
 - Docker (deployment, development, debugging and more)
 - Kubernetes (self-deployed and self-managed clusters, upstream k8s as well as k3s)
 - Ansible and Terraform for automation